The Observer (Adelaide): The Adelaide Observer

+The newspaper was founded on 1 July 1843 by John Stephens, its sole proprietor, as a replacement for George Dehane's Examiner, which ran from 25 November 1841 to 24 June 1843.

-It was printed by George Dehane at his establishment on Morphett Street adjacent Trinity Church.
+Both were printed by Dehane at his establishment on Morphett Street adjacent Trinity Church.

+In 1845 Stephens purchased another local newspaper, the South Australian Register.

 The Observer

 On 7 January 1905, the newspaper was renamed The Observer, whose masthead later proclaimed "The Observer.
 News of the world, politics, agriculture, mining, literature, sport and society.
 Established 1843".
 In February 1931, the ailing Depression-hit newspaper, along with The Register and other sister publications, was taken over by The Advertiser and shut down.